Johnny Depp's pet dogs face death threat for skipping Australian quarantine

 Depp cannot sidestep Australia's tough animal import laws just because he is one of the world's most famous stars, Agriculture Minister Barnaby Joyce said on Thursday.

-"Mr Depp has to either take his dogs back to California or we're going to have to euthanize them," Joyce told media.
+"Mr Depp has to either take his dogs back to California or we're going to have to euthanise them," Joyce told media.

 "He's now got about 50 hours left to remove the dogs.
 He can put them on the same charter jet."